AllyEveslage/Project-4-Group-2/README.md

 The chart serves as a cautionary reminder to verify job listings, especially those that sound too good to be true.
 ![image](https://github.com/user-attachments/assets/d149e311-ebaa-405e-9dfe-57a6b9c18a38)

+## Key Differences

+The data comparison between 2016 and 2024 reveals a dramatic decline in job fraud.
+In 2016, there were 866 fraudulent job listings out of 17,014 real ones, resulting in a fraud rate of approximately 4.84%.

+By 2024, only 8 fraudulent jobs were recorded among 123,841 real listings, bringing the fraud rate down to a mere 0.0065%.

+This data highlights two key possibilities.
+First, the sharp decline in fake job postings points to notable advancements in fraud detection and overall platform security.
+Second, it also raises the possibility that, in today’s increasingly tech-savvy landscape, fraudulent listings may be better disguised—potentially making them harder to detect and more likely to appear legitimate.

+The 2024 dataset lacks explicit fraud labels, making it a valuable test case for evaluating how well a machine learning model can generalize and identify fraudulent postings in real-world, unlabeled scenarios.

 # Conclusion